 After the furring strips have dried, it’s time to attach the frame!

-Using a brad nailer, attach each furring strip to the plywood with the shim boards.
+Using a brad nailer, attach each furring strip around the edge of the plywood with the shim boards.

 A brad nailer is better for this project than a finish nailer, because we want the nail holes to be less obvious.

 Plus, this is not a heavy duty project that requires heavy gauge nails.
-If you’re curious, here’s more information on the similarities and differences of nail guns.
+If you’re curious, here’s more information on the difference between brad nailer and finish nailer.

 Then, lightly sand any rough corners if needed.